Tournament Directors, continue to check this section for important news, information and links.

 Festival/Jamboree - $100.00

-Organizations must be in good standing with the Minnesota Youth Soccer Association before they will be considered for sanctioning.
-Also, if you hosted a tournament, festival, or jamboree in 2013, all of the post-tournament reports must be filed with the Minnesota Youth Soccer Association office in a timely manner before you will be considered for 2014.
+Organizations must be in good standing with Minnesota Youth Soccer before they will be considered for sanctioning.
+Also, if you hosted a tournament, festival or jamboree in 2014, all of the post-tournament reports must be filed with the Minnesota Youth Soccer state office in a timely manner before you will be considered for 2015.
 This includes the referee report with the list of referees and the games they officiated.
-Questions can be directed to Mark Mahowald, MYSA Tournament Director, at firstname.lastname@example.org or to Joe Golish, MYSA Program/League Administrator, at email@example.com.
+Questions may be directed to Mark Mahowald, MYSA Tournament Director, at firstname.lastname@example.org or Joe Golish, MYSA Program/League Administrator, at email@example.com.

 In an effort to help automate the tournament reporting process, MYSA has created typeable pdfs that can be submitted electronically.
 The report has been broken down into four (4) parts: